-As of December 31, 2019, none of the Independent Trustees or their immediate family members owned beneficially or of record any securities of the Manager, the Subadviser, or the Distributor of the Fund, or of a person (other than a registered investment company) directly or indirectly controlling, controlled by or under common control with the Manager, the Subadviser, or the Distributor of the Fund.
+As of December 31, 2020, none of the Independent Trustees or their immediate family members owned beneficially or of record any securities of the Manager, the Subadviser, or the Distributor of the Fund, or of a person (other than a registered investment company) directly or indirectly controlling, controlled by or under common control with the Manager, the Subadviser, or the Distributor of the Fund.

 For serving as a Trustee of the Trust, each Independent Trustee receives an annual retainer plus fees for attending each regularly scheduled meeting and special Board meeting they attend in person or by telephone.
 Each Independent Trustee is also reimbursed for all out-of-pocket expenses relating to attendance at such meetings.
-Those Independent Trustees who serve in leadership positions of the Board or Board committees, and members of the Contract Committee, the Performance Committee, and the Compensation and Nominating Committee, receive additional compensation.
+Those Independent Trustees who serve in leadership positions of the Board or Board committees receive additional compensation.
 The Board reviews the level of Trustee compensation periodically and Trustee compensation may change from time to time.
-Ms. Trust, an "interested person" of the
+Ms. Trust, an "interested person" of the Trust, as defined in the 1940 Act, does not receive compensation from the Fund for her service as Trustee.
+Mr. Olson, an "interested person" (as defined in the 1940 Act) of the Trust, receives from Western Asset an annual retainer plus fees for attending each regularly scheduled meeting and special Board meeting he attends in person or by telephone.
+The Fund pays its pro rata share of the fees and expenses of the Trustees based upon asset size.